Yahav/whmcs-azuracast/README.md

     - Maximum Bitrate
     - Maximum Mount Points & HLS Streams
     - Maximum Listeners
-    - Maximum Storage space (applies to: Media Storage, Podcasts Storage and Recordings storage)
+    - Maximum Storage space (Media Storage, Podcasts Storage and Recordings storage)
 - Station Creation, Suspension, Unsuspension and Termination
 - Packages Upgrade/Downgrade
 - Password Change
 - Detection of multiple (same module, same server) products for the same client and provisioning within the same AzuraCast user.
+- Client Sign On functionality (Not available until the functionality will be added to AzuraCast itself.)

 ## Installation